Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 6 - Third Parties and your information

-We will only collect, store, use or disseminate information that personally identifies you as set out in this Privacy Policy unless we are required by law to protect our rights or property (or those of any third party) or to avoid injury to any person.
+We will only collect, store, use or disseminate personal information as set out in this Privacy Policy unless we are required by law to protect our rights or property (or those of any third party) or to avoid injury to any person.

 This Site may link directly to websites operated by third parties (Linked Sites).
 You acknowledge that Linked Sites are not operated by us.
 We encourage you to always read the applicable privacy policy of any Linked Site.
 We are not responsible for the content or practices of the Linked Sites or their privacy policies regarding the collection, storage, use and dissemination of your personal information.